Gasteracantha fornicata: Population structure, speciation, and phylogeny

 Gastericantha fornicata is a member of the family Araneidae, also known as the orb-weaver spiders.
 Spiders within this group all build circular, "orb" shaped webs.
 A diverse range of spiders within this family have been shown to adorn their webs with decorations like Gasteracantha fornicata (seventy-eight species across twenty -two genera).

 Gasteracantha (gaster, abodomen; acantha, spiny) spiders are known for their spiny protrusions as well as bright designs.
 This spider is suggested to be closely related to Gasteracantha minax.

 Habitat and distribution

 Gasteracantha fornicata originates from the Northeastern Australian rainforest.
 This spider has been found strictly in the rainforest, specifically at the border of the tree line as a microhabitat.
-Variations in cloud coverage and sunny clearing within the habitat have been found to impact the coloration frequencies of female spiders.
+Variations in cloud coverage and sunny clearing within the habitat have been found to impact the colouration frequencies of female spiders.
 In addition, long periods of rainfall within the region render their webs ineffective.